deng-gdb/eurostat-gdp/notes/dbt_notes.md

 >[Back to index](../README.md)

-# dbt part of the project
+# dbt part implementation details and the model deployment guidance

 This document contains details of the implementation of the dbt part of the project.